-Notice Due to the current situation of the novel coronavirus pneumonia, it is believed that ZJULogAI cannot take place as scheduled.
-The conference and all its sub-events will be rescheduled (most likely to Q3 or Q4 2020).
-We will discuss and let you know the new dates when the situation becomes stable.
+Notice Due to the current situation of the novel coronavirus pneumonia, ZJULogAI cannot take place as scheduled.
+The conference and all its sub-events will be rescheduled.
+We will let you know the new dates when the situation becomes stable.

 The International Conferences on Logic and Artificial Intelligence at Zhejiang University (ZJULogAI) are organized by the Zhejiang University – University of Luxembourg Joint Laboratory on AIs, Robotics and Reasoning (ZLAIRE).

 Everyone is welcome to all subevents of ZjuLogAI!
 Registration is now open at this link.

 Gabriella Pigozzi (Université Paris-Dauphine, France): An Opinion Diffusion Model with Vigilant Agents and Deliberation

 Claude Sammut (University of New South Wales, Australia)

 Chris Watkins (University of London)